 • Earn a Hilton Free Weekend Night Reward after $15,000 spent in a calendar year.

-Everyone values hotel elite status and free nights differently, but the World of Hyatt program is arguably one of the most favorable hotel programs among the points enthusiasts.
+Everyone values hotel elite status and free nights differently, but the World of Hyatt program is arguably one of the most favorable hotel programs among points enthusiasts.
 Many people are willing to spend on the World of Hyatt Credit Cards to achieve the valuable top-tier Globalist elite status level.
 The nice thing about this is that you can hit each Hyatt Milestone Reward and earn more free nights and points along the way to Globalist through elite qualifying nights via spending.
+Check out the following blog post:

 Earn Airlines Elite Status